Board of Governors

 The Building & Equipment Committee shall consist of four members of the Board and members of the Senior Management Team.
 This Committee shall receive from the Medical Staff and Health System departments' requests for purchases of non-budgeted capital equipment and other services related to system plant, grounds, and equipment (i.e., non-budgeted maintenance or service agreements).
 This committee shall also assume responsibility for the review of proposed remodeling projects, to include furnishings and equipment requests; construction projects, to include selection of architect and construction manager; and property acquisitions.

 The Quality Committee shall consist of three members of the Board and members of the Senior Management Team.
 The Committee will promote and advance the safety, health, security and privacy of Health System employees, patients and visitors.
 As part of these duties, the Committee will compare the Health System's work environment, safety and security records with accepted applicable industry benchmarks, ensuring the Health System meets or exceeds accepted standards in all categories.

 The basic responsibilities of not-for-profit governing boards continue to increase, requiring volunteer board members to be better educated and informed regarding the nature of the healthcare industry.
 The level of responsibility, accountability and fiduciary liability has equally increased and will continue to do so as the industry begins to shift and change in a most dramatic, historic manner.

-In 2009, the Board of Governors approved a voluntary Certification Program which requires Board members to obtain 15 hours of continuing education per year.
+In 2009, the BOG approved a voluntary Certification Program, which requires Board members to obtain 15 hours of continuing education per year.
 Educational opportunities are offered throughout the year at Committee and Board meetings and at the annual Strategic Retreat.
-Through ongoing education and information sessions, Board members will be able to remain on the cutting edge of real time information allowing them to make the best-informed decisions possible.
+Through ongoing education and information sessions, Board members will be able to remain on the cutting edge of real-time information, allowing them to make the best-informed decisions possible.